AbhipsaKar/casa0018/Assessment/Projects/Final Project/README.md

 ## Project Design
 ### Data collection
-The initial set of data was downloaded from Kaggle website which contained labelled data for 2 categories: Fire and Not Fire.
+The initial set of data was downloaded from Kaggle website(Saied, 2020) which contained labelled data for 2 categories: Fire and Not Fire.
 There were 968 images in total(724 Fire images and 244 Not Fire images) Observations on the dataset:
 1. Dataset covered multiple forest types.